 It's hard to think of another camera series that has made it through to its seventh iteration, but the popularity of Sony's RX100 line goes some way to explaining how we got here.

 Previous RX100 models have found their way into many photographers' hands, both as backups to interchangeable-lens models or as primary cameras for those not wishing to be burdened by a larger and heavier system.
+It's also one of the best travel cameras.
 But with asking prices now firmly into four-figure territory, some may find the more recent offerings harder to justify.

 Even so, with its most recent models sporting longer lenses and inheriting key features from Sony's Alpha line of mirrorless cameras, while keeping the bodies just as portable as before, the compact camera series still appears to be moving in the right direction.
 So what tricks does the Sony RX100 VII pull off that we haven't seen before?